SHIROKAMIQQ/buhay-backend/tsp_endpoint/docs.md

 The endpoint then returns a list of <b>n</b> `Point`s such that:
 <br /> - The sequence of `Point`s is the shortest path that visits all of the given points from the input.
 <br /> - The weight of each edge from one point to another is the haversine distance between the two points.
-<br /> - The returned path always starts with the first point from the input list.
+<br /> - The returned path always starts with the _0th_ point from the input list.

 ### Dependencies